SirjanaA/kub-capstone/README.md

 # AWS Kubernetes Capstone Project

 ## Description
 This Capstone project is build inside the EC2 instance (kube-capstone).
 It can be access via the aws console or using Github repo.
-Examples are used from class activities.
+Examples are used from class activities, part 2 has process of how the resources were created.

-# Part 1:  Brief intoduction on the deployment ##
+# Part 1:  Deployment Server

 ##  For AWS Console access
 * Log in to eruser102 account (can be provided)